Docs & Best Practices

 Link related documents

-Keep summaries separate from raw notes
+Keep knowledge summaries separate from raw notes

 Use Context Bundles for prompts